Luke 19:28-40 Christ’s Royal Entry into Jerusalem

 Luke 19:28-40 Christ’s Royal Entry

-Palm Sunday is a highly celebrated day in many churches.
-Rightly so, all four Gospel writers present this scene of Jesus’ royal entry into Jerusalem, marking off Passion Week.
-As I reflect on this passage and our current scene of Christianity in this post-modern world, I find its importance is heightened.
-Today, The church boasts of a Savior who forgives but rarely acknowledges Jesus as the king to follow.
-Even the world, which typically despises the cross, at funerals wants to squeeze their loved ones into heaven.
-Today’s consumerism provides a backdrop for this approach, prioritizing a person’s choice and desires as most important.
-In the 1980s, professing Christians debated whether Christ needed to be a Savior and Lord or just a Savior.
-This confusion further signifies the importance of understanding why each of the four Gospel writers included Jesus’ entry into Jerusalem.
+Palm Sunday is a widely celebrated day in many churches.
+Rightly so, all four Gospel writers depict this scene of Jesus’ royal entry into Jerusalem, marking the beginning of Passion Week.
+As I reflect on this passage and the current state of Christianity in our post-modern world, I find its importance heightened.
+Today, the church proclaims a Savior who forgives but often overlooks Jesus as the king to follow.
+Even the world, which typically rejects the cross, seeks to usher their loved ones into heaven at funerals.
+Today’s consumerism frames this mindset, prioritizing personal choices and desires above all else.
+In the 1980s, professing Christians debated whether Christ should be regarded as both Savior and Lord or just as Savior.
+This confusion further emphasizes the need to understand why each of the four Gospel writers included Jesus’ entry into Jerusalem.

-This Palm Sunday account provides an uncontestable answer—Jesus’ Saviorship can never be separated from His Lordship.
-This separation can only be made at our peril.
+This Palm Sunday account provides an undeniable answer—Jesus’ Saviorship can never be separated from His Lordship.
+This separation can only occur at our peril.
 Man’s original sin created the need for a priest in the first place.
-God has shared His glory with people from the beginning.
-Woe is our generation who confesses forgiveness but rarely acknowledges the need to obey.
-Admittedly, Jesus’ entry into Passion Week offers Christ’s suffering, but this royal entry reminds us of a larger majestic purpose being drawn around that week’s significant events.
+God has shared His glory with humanity from the beginning.
+Woe to our generation, which confesses forgiveness but rarely acknowledges the need for obedience.
+Admittedly, Jesus’ entry into Passion Week signifies Christ’s suffering, but this royal entry also reminds us of a larger majestic purpose surrounding that week’s significant events.

-Before looking more closely at our passage, I would like to present how Passion Week’s events forever unified the two roles of kingship and priesthood in the Messiah, Jesus, the Son of David.
-The Jewish kings and priests regularly are displayed as incapable of properly serving God, but Jesus the Messiah stands as the faithful leader and king who remembers the needs of His people.
-This is so different from hearing how certain African chieftains sold their young men for slavery in exchange for trinkets.
-King Jesus humbled Himself and became God’s slave to take our sins upon Him (Isaiah 53:10-12), liberating us to become His kingdom and live in His presence forever.
-An appropriate summary is found in Revelation 5.
+Before examining our passage more closely, I would like to explain how the events of Passion Week forever unified the roles of kingship and priesthood in the Messiah, Jesus, the Son of David.
+The Jewish kings and priests are often portrayed as incapable of properly serving God, while Jesus the Messiah stands as the faithful leader and king who remembers the needs of His people.
+This starkly contrasts with accounts of certain African chieftains who sold their young men into slavery in exchange for trinkets.
+King Jesus humbled Himself, becoming God’s servant to bear our sins (Isaiah 53:10-12), liberating us to become His kingdom and live in His presence forever.
+An appropriate summary can be found in Revelation 5.

 4 And I began to weep greatly, because no one was found worthy to open the book, or to look into it; 5 and one of the elders said to me, “Stop weeping; behold, the Lion that is from the tribe of Judah, the Root of David, has overcome so as to open the book and its seven seals.”
 6 And I saw between the throne (with the four living creatures) and the elders a Lamb standing, as if slain, having seven horns and seven eyes, which are the seven Spirits of God, sent out into all the earth.
 (Revelation 5:4-6, NASB and elsewhere)

-Although we are told that the Lion from the tribe of Judah has overcome in verse 5, we read of a slain Lamb in verse 6 instead.
-Much of the scriptures are engaged in bringing these two roles together, the king and priest.
-The portrait of Melchizedek, a forerunner of Jesus the Lord and Priest, unifies these two positions into one (Gen 14:18; Ps 110:4; Heb 7:1-17).
+Although we are told that the Lion of the tribe of Judah has overcome in verse 5, we instead read of a slain Lamb in verse 6.
+Much of the scripture engages in bringing these two roles together: the king and the priest.
+The portrait of Melchizedek, a forerunner of Jesus as Lord and Priest, unifies these two positions into one (Gen 14:18; Ps 110:4; Heb 7:1-17).

 Jesus, as King, faithfully leads His people into eternal life by sacrificing His life for them.

-All the Gospel writers recorded this significant Royal Entrance into Jerusalem to mark Jesus’ final ascension to Jerusalem, kicking off Passion Week when Jesus would be killed and die on the cross.
-Each Gospel writer presented these conflicting scenes: Jesus’ exultation and crucifixion.
-With this backdrop of Jesus’ royal position, the cruel scenes are not just cries from Jesus, the victim, but the one who timely laid down His life to cleanse His people from their sins (Isaiah 53:10-12).
+All the Gospel writers recorded this significant Royal Entrance into Jerusalem to mark Jesus’ final arrival in the city, beginning Passion Week when He would be killed and die on the cross.
+Each Gospel writer presented these contrasting scenes: Jesus’ triumph and crucifixion.
+Against the backdrop of Jesus’ royal status, the cruel scenes are not merely cries from Jesus, the victim, but from the one who willingly laid down His life to cleanse His people from their sins (Isaiah 53:10-12).

 1.)
 Jesus’ Royal Destiny (Luke 19:28-34)